ozak/Caloric-Suitability-Index/index.md

 # Download Options for Caloric Suitability Indices

-The **Caloric Suitability Indices** can be downloaded as a zip file, or individually.
+The **Caloric Suitability Indices** can be downloaded as a zip file or individually.
 They come in GeoTiff format and WGS84 projection.
-Use the links below to download (or you can fork this Github repository which contains also an IPython notebook that works with the data).
+Use the links below to download (or you can fork this GitHub repository, which also contains an IPython notebook that works with the data).

 ## Files follow a simple format:
 **PeriodMeasure.tif**